 Fostering a community for women of color who love riding bikes.

-Our purpose is to promote and grow diversity in the cycling scene.
+Our purpose is to promote and grow diversity in cycling.
 Women of color are highly encouraged to join us.
-Our efforts are focused primarily on women/trans/femme/non-binary people of color but all women are welcomed.
+Our efforts are focused primarily on women of color and trans* and gender non-conforming people of color.

 We want to ensure that women of color have a safe, supportive and fun cycling community that they belong to.
 We encourage all forms of riding, from everyday commuting to casual riding to off-road adventures.